sleepy-juan/Computing-Supplementary/README.md

 * Note that, however, almost data is written by myself

 ## Assembly Programming
-Supplmentaries for Intel Architecture 32bit Assembly Programming, and this is useful for CS230 System Programming, KAIST, and EE209 Programming Structure for Electrical Engineering, KAIST.
+This is originally made for Assembly Supplementary for Programming Structure for Electrical Engineering, EE209, KAIST.
+This covers basic grammars, applications, and some examples for Intel Architecture 32bit Assembly Language.
 * IA32_KAIST_Juan Lee.pdf
 * Intel Architecture 32bit Assembly Language.docx